system76/tech-docs/src/models/thelio-astra-a1-n1/repairs.md

 ![GPU fan screws](./img/gpu-fan-screws.webp)

-4. Screw the new fan into the side brace, plug it into the splitter, and secure its cable with the velcro strap.
+4. Screw the new fan into the side brace, plug it into the splitter board, and secure its cable with the velcro strap.

 ## Replacing the bottom case fan:

 Thelio Astra A1-N1 has one case-mounted intake fan on the bottom of the chassis.

 **Part numbers:**
 - The bottom case fan is a 140mm Be Quiet!
-Silent Wings 4 (model number `BQ SIW4-14025-MF-PWM`).
+Silent Wings 4.
+    - Model number: `BQ SIW4-14025-MF-PWM`

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 20 minutes